coral-xyz/anchor/docs/src/tutorials/tutorial-1.md

 Here we've covered the basics of how to interact with accounts.
-In a later tutorial, we'll delve more deeply into deriving `Accounts`, but for now, just know one must mark their accounts `init` when using an account for the first time and `mut` for persisting changes.
+In a later tutorial, we'll delve more deeply into deriving `Accounts`, but for now, just know you must mark an account `init` when using it for the first time and `mut` for persisting changes.

 ## Creating and Initializing Accounts